-• lock or unlock the doors without using a key.

-• activate or deactivate the autolock feature.
+- lock or unlock the doors without using a key. - activate or deactivate the autolock feature.

+- open and close the right and left power sliding doors (if equipped). - recall memory seat/side view mirrors/adjustable pedals position Driver 1 or Driver 2 (if equipped).

-The keypad can be operated with the factory set 5-digit entry code; this code is located on the owner's wallet card in the glove box, is marked on the computer module, and is available from your authorized dealer.
+The keypad can be operated with the factory set 5-digit entry code; this code is located:

+- on the owner's wallet card in the glove box, - marked on the passenger compartment fuse panel (located below and to the left of the steering, near the brake pedal), - and is available from your authorized dealer.

 You can also create your own 5-digit personal entry code.